-Climbing all of your existing website and printed material is the perfect place for us to get to know you better.
+No one knows your needs better than you, so that’s where we start.
+Climbing all of your existing website and printed material is also a perfect place for us to get to know you better.
 There we can immerse ourselves in information about your organization’s products or services, get a feel for how you market and position yourself, grab a bird’s-eye view of your history, and even get a feel for who your competition may be.

-Before the actual writing begins, we’ll often pull together what is often referred to as a “creative brief.”
-This is nothing more than a sketched out distillation of all the information garnered during the Info Harvesting stage.
-This is the our chance to ask the vital question, “Let me make sure that I heard you right.”
+Before the actual writing begins, we’ll often pull together what is commonly referred to as a “creative brief.”
+Nothing more than a sketched out distillation of all the information garnered during the Info Harvesting stage, this is our chance to ask the vital question, “Let me make sure that I heard you right.”

 Now, The Writing Begins

 With the raw material in place, now is where real copywriters earn their keep.
 We’ll take all of your rough information, put into the hopper, grind it, ferment it, knead it, and carefully craft it into pure word art suitable for your needs.
 This process will yield the first draft.

 Now, it is your chance to run through all of the copy and make sure that you like it, and if not, suggest changes.
 In general, we will allow two or three rewrites of your draft at no additional charge.

 The Final Product

 Finally, after all of the work, the copy is yours.
 So as you can see, copywriting is so much more than mind-numb finger movements on a computer keyboard.
 It is a pure art form melded with a strong understanding and appreciation of how business works.
 This also explains why most people do not have the skillset and natural talent to be a professional copywriter, so choose your writer carefully.